The undermentioned article gives an overview of the above formalities and in particular

 Due Diligence measures are designed to check that clients are who they say they are.

-Due diligence measures must be applied in the following instances:
+Due diligence measures must be applied in the following instances: when a business relationship is established.

 In most cases a simple ID check will suffice, however, enhanced checks must be carried out in the following cases: